cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 ---

-Before applying for a permit(s), it’s important to define your project, figure out if you need any permits, and collect the information you need for your consultation and application.
+The first step towards bringing your project to life is to get a permit.
+Permits empower you to complete your project in a way that meets your needs and benefits the city.
+Before applying for a permits, it’s important to define and describe your project, find out if you need permits and what they are, and collect the right information for your consultation and application.
+Reviewers are also available to help you during free and paid consultations.

 ---

 ## Why does the city require permits?

-Whether you change the layout of your home or add a new addition, most home improvement projects require a permit from the city.
+Whether you change the layout of your home or add square footage, most home improvement projects require a permits from the city.
 Permits are needed to make sure any changes or additions are structurally sound, safe, and follow zoning regulations.

-### Not all cosmetic work requires a permit

-There are certain home improvement projects that can be completed without a permit.
-You don’t need a permit or an inspection if you only:

-* Replace or switch out finishes or fixtures like flooring, tile, countertops, cabinets, painting walls, light fixtures, toilets or sinks,
-* Remove less than 32 square feet of sheetrock,
-* Or add non-metal roofing materials like shingles.

-You will probably need a permit if your project requires more work that what’s on this list.

 ---

-## Can I get a permit?
+## Do I need a permit?

-Whether or not you need a permit, you still need to follow a few zoning regulations to make sure your project doesn’t have any future code issues.
-Zoning regulations usually apply to exterior projects and exist for the safety of you and your family, guests, and neighbors.
+Whether or not you need a permit, you still need to follow a few zoning regulations to make sure your project doesn’t have future code issues.
+Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
 Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.

-### The most common zoning regulations are:
+### The most common zoning regulations apply to:

 * [Setbacks](/resources/glossary/setback)
 * [Easements](/resources/glossary/easement)